farishaddad/Knowledge-Mining-using-Cognitive-Search/README.md

-#Azure Cognitive Search Workshop
+#Azure Cognitive Search Workshop - Building an Enterprise Cognitive Search Solution

 ##Welcome
-Cognitive Search
-is a new enrichment pipeline that allows you to find rich structured information from documents.
+Azure Cognitive Search is a new enrichment pipeline that allows you to find rich structured information from documents.
 This one day training will focus on hands-on activities that develop proficiency on Cognitive Search, an AI-oriented product announced on [Microsoft Build 2018](https://www.microsoft.com/en-us/build).
 These labs assume an introductory to intermediate knowledge of [Visual Studio](https://www.visualstudio.com/vs/community/), [Azure Portal](https://portal.azure.com), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and [Azure Search](https://azure.microsoft.com/en-us/services/search/).
 If this is not your case, we have quick start materials in the pre-requisites section of this training.

 ##Goals
-Most challenges observed by customers in these realms are in stitching diverse content together.
-As such, we placed key concepts and hands-on labs in the context of a broader example.
+Today we will focus on hands-on activities to learn how to create a Cognitive Search solution for all types of business documents.
+You can bring your own documents or use the provided data set that includes pdfs, docs, ppts and images.
 In this training you will create a cognitive data flow and the enriched information will become part of an Azure Search index.

 At the end of this workshop, you should be able to:

 + Understand what Cognitive Search is
 + Configure your Cognitive Search service
 + Implement Azure Search features to provide a positive search experience inside applications
 + Configure an Azure Search service to extend your data to enable Cognitive Search
-+ Build a solution that can enrich, index and search for cognitive data
++ Build a solution that can enrich, index and search for business documents

 ##Pre-requisites
 Since this is an AI training on top of Microsoft Azure Services, there are certain things you need before we start.